labthings/picamerax/docs/fov.rst

   ``/boot/config.txt``.

 * The maximum resolution of the V2 camera can also cause issues with previews.
-  Currently, picamera runs previews at the same resolution as captures (equivalent to ``-fp`` in ``raspistill``).
+  Currently, picamerax runs previews at the same resolution as captures (equivalent to ``-fp`` in ``raspistill``).
 To achieve full resolution operation with the V2 camera module, you may need to increase ``gpu_mem`` in ``/boot/config.txt``, or configure the preview to use a lower